Casting for our Opening and Closing Ceremony is now closed.

 Q: When and where will the auditions for be taking place?

 A: The deadline to apply is 24th April (subject to close if demand is high) and auditions will take place in Glasgow on 9-10 May.
-Submit your application at glasgow2026.com/casting.

 If you’re selected to attend an audition, you will be emailed the location details along with your audition date and time slot.
 The auditions are closed call, which means there will be limited time slots available with attendance by invitation only.
 Group members will be contacted separately.